link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 ---

 {{< term sql >}} has long been the primary choice for data storage.
-Its general-purpose design makes it suitable for many use cases—but not all.
+Its general-purpose design makes it suitable for many use cases, but not all.
 To address the rapid growth of data and its diverse requirements, many alternative systems have been developed that outperform {{< term sql >}} in specific scenarios.
 These are collectively referred to as {{< term nosql >}} (**Not Only SQL**).